 Please note that electronic transcripts are not the same as emailed transcripts.
 We cannot accept transcripts sent via email.

-AAPI Online only accepts electronic transcripts from Credentials Solutions.
-If your school does not offer this service, your transcript must be sent by mail.
+AAPI Online only accepts electronic transcripts from Credentials Solutions and Parchment.
+If your school does not offer either of these services, your transcript must be sent by mail.

-If your school requires that you use a service other than Credentials Solutions, you should ask that service to mail the transcripts instead of sending them electronically.
+If your school requires that you use a service other than Credentials Solutions or Parchment, you should ask that service to mail the transcripts instead of sending them electronically.
 Since you cannot include the Transcript Request Form, you should include your full AAPI Online ID number when entering the AAPI Online mailing address.

 Click here to see if your school offers the Credentials Solutions service.
 If your school is not listed, your transcript must be sent by mail.
 If your school is listed, click here and follow the instructions to proceed.
 Once your transcript is requested, it takes up to seven business days for it to post to your application.
 If your transcript is not posted after this timeframe, contact Credentials Solutions directly to confirm the order was completed, then contact customer service.

-When using this service, select AAPI Online as the recipient.
+When using any of these services, select AAPI Online as the recipient.
 If you can't select AAPI Online and instead are asked for an email address, your transcript must be sent by mail.

 The following scenarios can cause delayed application posting/processing and should be avoided whenever possible: